bondstreet/for-ny/posts/2016-07-11-phoebe-lovatt.md

 ![Sky Ting Yoga](https://s3.amazonaws.com/bst-fornyc/Phoebe%20Lovatt%20Sky%20Ting%20Yoga.jpg)
 ## Sky Ting Yoga
 There are a lot of yoga studios in New York, but Chloe and Krissy really nailed it with Sky Ting.
-Again, every aspect of the space and brand is on point, from the playlists to the Instagram feed (hilarious!, to the presence of Tommy, their delightful studio manager.
+Again, every aspect of the space and brand is on point, from the playlists to the Instagram feed (hilarious!) to the presence of Tommy, their delightful studio manager.
 It's a lesson in how to run a really slick operation but do so with a sense of grace and humor - the whole vibe is just fun.
 And you can't beat the name.

 ![Frankie](https://s3.amazonaws.com/bst-fornyc/Phoebe%20Lovatt%20Frankie.jpg)
 ## Frankie